 The platform offers innovative technology resources, a high degree of flexibility, and is highly visible to content creators.

 This is a company that specializes in video solutions for marketing, security, and streaming purposes.
 It also offers hosting and storage space for content.

-Sprout Video was launched in 2010, and its headquarters are in Brooklyn, New York.Currently, the company has about 16 employees, and their platform gets an average of 105,495 monthly visits.
+Sprout Video was launched in 2010, and its headquarters are in Brooklyn, New York.Currently, the company has about 16 employees, and its platform gets an average of 105,495 monthly visits.

 Sprout Video seeks to assist businesses with hosting services for video content.
 Its videos are then distributed worldwide.
 To ensure high-quality playback, the platform uses a global Content Delivery Network.

 YouTube’s Biggest Competitors: Final Thoughts